lorlouis/blog/articles/how_I_do_container_types_in_C.md

 I personally don't like how expansions of the same macro won't point back to the same type.
-C23 "fixed" this behaviour with it's named record equivalence rule, but for it to work we would need to make the name of the type part of the macro and we would run in the same issues with complex types.
+C23 "fixed" this behaviour with it's named record equivalence rule, but for it to work we would need to make the name of the type part of the macro and we would run in the same issue with complex types.

 ## My way